 Here, we’ve put together a list of strategies that you can follow to get traffic on your YouTube channel.
 Later in the article, we will see how you can send the traffic from your YouTube videos to the eLearning site.

-Use Keywords Optimized Title and Description
+Use Keyword Optimized Title and Description

 Setting up your channel and content the right way with SEO in mind will help you outrank your competitors.
 The right keywords will help gain organic views by informing users and the search engine just what your video is about.

-To conduct keyword research, you can use typical SEO methods like using keyword planner or other keyword research tools.
+To conduct keyword research, you can use typical SEO methods like using Keyword Planner or other keyword research tools.

 Keep the title, tags, and description very specific and relevant.
 Don’t forget to include tags, links, contact info, and social media handles in the description box.